Our rental house is almost renovated and I am sharing the before pictures and the progress so far.

 This home offered a bunch of “firsts” for us.
 It was our first “For Sale By Owner” purchase and it was the first time we’ve had to replace everything.
 That included the carpets, hard flooring, light fixtures, paint (walls and ceiling) and appliances among other items.
-Since this was our third rental purchase with nearly an identical floor plan, we had better expectations going into it.
+Since this was our third rental purchase with nearly an identical floor plan, we had better more realistic expectations going into it.
 But, there’s always a surprise or two along the way!

 The guys thought it simply needed some minor touch-ups and maybe some fresh paint and it would be good to go.

 Once we took possession of the home, we could more closely evaluate what could stay and what could go.
 Turns out nearly everything had to go.
 The home is 17 years old and only had one owner.
-The carpets, the walls and the ceilings were all badly stained and the whole home was badly in need of a deep cleaning.
+The carpets, the walls and the ceilings were all badly stained and the whole home was in desperate need of a deep cleaning.
 Likely due to the fact that it had been vacant for a few months and from the estate sale traffic.
 The appliances were all original as well, and were definitely starting to look outdated.
 So, in order to get the rent we wanted, we knew it was essentially a gut job.

-Immediately we knew the front door would need fresh paint to get rid of the streaky brick red color.
+Immediately we knew the front door would need fresh paint to get rid of the streaky brick red paint color.

 It’s really hard to tell in wide-angle shots like this, but the walls were a mid-tone lavender gray color and were very dirty (especially along the ceilings, outlets, and where items were hung on the wall).
 In the living room, you can see what also looks like smoke stains above the gas fireplace.